When You Pay Your Card in Full

 Setting Up a Paid In Full Credit Card in Your Budget

 After following the steps to add a new account, pick the Budget for my entire balance option.
 This ensures your budget has the amount of your balance set aside so you can pay that in full when you send your next credit card payment.

 Next, you'll see a Credit Card Payment category for your credit card in your Budget.
 There will also be a yellow alert in that category, prompting you to budget for your Starting Balance.
-Budget for your Starting Balance directly to the Credit Card Payment category, and your Available amount will update.
+Assign money for your Starting Balance directly to the Credit Card Payment category, and your Available amount will update.

 Using a Credit Card for Day to Day Spending

 After you assign money directly to the Credit Card Payment category for your Starting Balance, you'll now assign money for your day to day expenses in your regular spending categories— not in the Credit Card Payment category.
 To say it another way, you'll assign funds for your current month spending to the spending categories.
 You'll assign funds for spending done in a previous month or before this budget directly to the Assigned column of the Credit Card Payment category.

-As you spend on your credit card, the money you budgeted to your spending category will automatically move to your Credit Card Payment category.
+As you spend on your credit card, the money you assigned to your spending category will automatically move to your Credit Card Payment category.
 Here, the money sits, waiting for you to make your next payment.